MicrosoftDocs/Viva/Viva/insights/personal/teams/shared-meeting-plan.md

 ## For plan recipients

-Anyone can join and participate in a shared meeting plan.
+Anyone with access to the Viva Insights app can join and participate in a shared meeting plan.
 If you don't have a premium Viva Insights subscription, Viva Insights won't display any settings to request meeting feedback.

 ### To join a shared meeting plan